OSMBuildings/OSMBuildings/README.md

-`touchstart` | Fired when the user touches the map on a touch screen `touchmove` | Fired when a touch point is moved along the map `touchend` | Fired when the user releases the map on a touch screen `gesturechange` | Fired when the user performs a gesture a touch screen `loadfeature` | Fired when a 3d object has been loaded
+`touchstart` | Fired when the user touches the map on a touch screen `touchmove` | Fired when a touch point is moved along the map `touchend` | Fired when the user releases the map on a touch screen `gesturechange` | Fired when the user performs a gesture on a touch screen `loadfeature` | Fired when a 3d object has been loaded